jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 					2. Overall is $O(\log(n \log n))$ amortized
 				2. Insert: $O(\log n)$ (need to rebalance up the tree)
 			- Note: rebalancing may not be bad in terms of time complexity but sucks because of memory locality
+				- SplayTrees are binary search trees which can lead to some deep trees which require many pointer dereferences
+				- Are there $m$-ary SplayTrees??
 		- Doubly Linked List (Yjs uses this)
 			- Node location is not local
 			- Insert time for integrate